Apply by: 22 April 2024 | To start: 06 May 2024

 Financial Analysis, Appraisal and Decision Making

-The module will equip students with the knowledge and skills necessary to understand corporate financial performance and the relevance of accounting information, including the implications for the organisation, stakeholders and for effective corporate governance.
+The module will equip you with the knowledge and skills necessary to understand corporate financial performance and the relevance of accounting information, including the implications for the organisation, stakeholders and for effective corporate governance.
 It considers the different types of decisions that managers are required to make, and considers how financial and management accounting information can be used in support of these decisions.

 Project Planning and Management

-This module offers students a foundation in the theory and best practice of project management and develops the practical skills of how to plan, implement and control projects.
+This module offers you a foundation in the theory and best practice of project management and develops the practical skills of how to plan, implement and control projects.
 It examines the system perspective on management and takes a practically oriented overview of the nature and purpose of project management and its key functions, including scope, time, cost and quality.
 The role and qualities of the Project Manager and the composition of the team are also examined.
-The material and approach in the module incorporates world-wide best practices from major professional bodies: the PMI Body of Knowledge, APM Body of Knowledge and PRINCE2.
+The material and approach in the module incorporates worldwide best practices from major professional bodies: the PMI Body of Knowledge, APM Body of Knowledge and PRINCE2.

 International Marketing Planning

 Business now competes on a global stage where marketers can do much more with small budgets, shrinking the historic chasm between SMEs and large enterprise.
 Creative marketing that grabs the attention of the ever-changing needs of the consumer takes careful planning.
-International Marketing Planning provides students with the fundamental building blocks to manage an organisation’s marketing function.
+International Marketing Planning provides you with the fundamental building blocks to manage an organisation’s marketing function.
 By establishing an organisation’s current market position, unpacking their value offering to consumers and formulating a plan to meet strategic marketing objectives, the marketing planning process provides a creative framework to drive organisational success.

 Professional Inquiry Project